SAP/odata-vocabularies/docs/v2-annotations.md

         <span>false</span>
       </td>
       <td>
-        <span>Use “true” if this set cannot be queried without providing a <span style="font-family: courier new , courier;">$filter</span> expression.
+        <span>Use “true” if this set cannot be queried without providing a <code>$filter</code> expression.
 If accessed without a filter expression, it will respond with a human-readable error message explaining which kinds of filter expressions are required as a minimum</span>
       </td>
     </tr>
     <tr>